defold/doc/docs/en/faq/faq.md

 ## Linux issues

 When I try to create a new project, or open an existing one, the editor crashes.
-: On certain distributions (like Ubuntu 16 and 18) there is an issue with the version of jogamp/jogl Defold uses vs. the version of Mesa on the system.
+: On certain distributions (like Ubuntu 18) there is an issue with the version of jogamp/jogl Defold uses vs. the version of Mesa on the system.

   See the following reports for more information: